Why Trust OMD?

 New York University

-Each student participates in a counseling lab to establish basic counseling skills and sharpen self-awareness and insight.
-The lab is a prerequisite to the practicum, and the practicum is a prerequisite for any internships.
-Students must obtain a New York license in clinical mental health counseling to legally practice.
-NYU is accredited by the MPCAC (Master’s in Psychology and Counseling Accreditation Council) through 2025.
+Each student completes a counseling lab to build basic skills and self-awareness.
+The lab is a prerequisite to the practicum, which is a prerequisite for internships.
+A New York license in clinical mental health counseling is required to legally practice.

 John Hopkins University